stueynz/openapi-to-postman/README.md

 * `'schemaFaker'(boolean)`:  whether to use json-schema-faker for schema conversion.
 Default: `true`
 * `'requestNameSource'(string)`: The strategy to use to generate request names. url: use the request's URL as the name, fallback: Use the summary/operationId/URL (in that order) Default: `fallback`
 * `'indentCharacter' (string)`: The character to use per level of indentation for JSON/XML data.
 Default: `' '(space)`
+* `'enableHeaderParams' (boolean)`: Flag responsible for making all header parameters enabled by default in the output collection
+* `'enableQueryParams' (boolean)`: Flag responsible for making all query parameters enabled by default in the output collection

 ### ConversionResult